linhduongtuan/doctorwithbloom/README.md

 ---

-**QUESTION OF PATIENTSt**: Doctor, I’ve been experiencing sudden jerks and twitches in my muscles.
+**QUESTION OF PATIENTS**: Doctor, I’ve been experiencing sudden jerks and twitches in my muscles.
 It’s becoming very difficult to manage them on a daily basis.